- Family: Melanotaeniidae

 A healthy rainbow fish will look similar in appearance to those of other healthy species, sporting clear eyes, a healthy appetite, and intact, undamaged fins.
 They will also hide often, a contrast to other species who prefer to be out in the open when they are in good health.
 Rainbow fish are easily stressed by overcrowded conditions as well as poor water quality, so staying on top of these two factors can help keep your fish in tip-top shape.

-Rainbow fish are difficult to breed, though not impossible.
+Luckily rainbow fish aren’t that difficult to breed.
 They are known as “egg scatterers,” meaning they will provide next to no parental care once their eggs have been laid.

 That being said, if you want to breed your rainbow fish, consider raising the temperature of your tank. this will increase spawning activity.
 Rainbowfish will court early in the morning and spawn at first light under ideal circumstances.
 Before breeding, feed your rainbow fish a varied diet twice a day.

 Then, insert a spawning mop (a green cotton thread attached to a cork that dangles in the tank).
 Check the mop every day for opaque spheres, which should be dotted all around the wool threads.
 Then, remove the mop and put it into a bare-bottomed aquarium with identical water conditions.
 The eggs will eventually hatch inside this tank.

 The eggs will hatch in one to three weeks, depending on the species and the temperature of your tank, among other conditions.
 Rainbow fish can also be crossbred with other species, but the young often appear discolored or stunted.
 These fish often breed recklessly with other species, producing interesting, somewhat appealing, looking offspring.